GIfatahTH/states_rebuilder/examples/001-flutter_default_counter_app/README.md

     builder: (context, counterRM) {
       //The builder exposes the BuildContext and the created instance of ReactiveModel return Text(
-        //get the current value of the counter from the exposed counter ReactiveModel.
+        //get the current state of the counter from the exposed counter ReactiveModel.
-        '${counterRM.value}',
+        '${counterRM.state}',
         style: Theme.of(context).textTheme.headline5,
       );
   }),
 ```

-* To set the value of the counter and notify listeners from inside the `builder` method of the `StateBuilder` widget, we use the exposed ReactiveModel in the `builder` parameter.
+* To set the state of the counter and notify listeners from inside the `builder` method of the `StateBuilder` widget, we use the exposed ReactiveModel in the `builder` parameter.

-* To set the value of the counter and notify listeners from outside the `builder` method we use `ReactiveModel` key.
+* To set the state of the counter and notify listeners from outside the `builder` method we use `ReactiveModel` key.

 * In a similar fashion as used in Flutter, ReactiveModel keys are used to control a ReactiveModel from outside the widget where is is created, ReactiveModel key inherited all the state and behavior of the ReactiveModel is is associated with.